Z3RO-O/git-aliases/README.md

 ### Productivity Boosters

 - `gpo` - git push origin -u (current branch)
-- `pr` - Push current branch and create PR with GitHub CLI
+- `pr` - Push current branch and create PR with GitHub CLI (automatically opens in browser and copies URL to clipboard)
+- `pr -d` - Create a draft PR with Github CLI (automatically opens in browser and copies URL to clipboard)

 ## Installation